philbaker/reagent-tailwind/README.md

 # reagent-tailwind

-A starting point with reframe and tailwind (plus purgecss to remove unused CSS).
+A starting point with reagent and tailwind (plus purgecss to remove unused CSS).

 ## Startup